 Why would you buy the Archgon drive when there are so many to choose from in the market today?
 Well, that’s exactly the question we are here to answer today.
 We will put it to the test and see how it performs then you can decide for yourself.
 The Archgon MD-9102 has rated speed of 8x / 8x / 24x and can read/write/re-write to CD-ROM / DVD / DVD RAM / CD-R/RW / DVD-R / DVD-RW / DVD+R / DVD+RW.
 So let’s get to it and see what it can do.

 DESIGN, CONTROLS AND PACKAGING

 The MD-9102 is black and has a very glossy finish on the top and there is of course a logo of Archgon.
-The drawer of the drive has the Eject button, a LED light, the usual pin hole (to eject the drive manually if needed), and the various logos (CD ReWritable, RW, Multi-Recorder, etc).
+The drawer of the drive has the Eject button, a LED light, the usual pinhole (to eject the drive manually if needed), and the various logos (CD-ReWritable, RW, Multi-Recorder, etc).
 The drive is only 9.5mm thick so it will fit in almost any notebook/netbook case without taking much room.
 The bottom of the drive has four rubber feet/stands so the drive doesn’t slide easily.
 The middle part of the bottom has another Archgon logo and model information.
-There USB interface port is located on the back of the drive which is used to power the drive and to IO.
+Their USB interface port is located on the back of the drive which is used to power the drive and to IO.

 While I don’t think the speeds will differ much if I used a desktop because USB 2.0 speed stays the same, but here is the system I used for this test.